PROVISIONS FOR HIGH RISE DEVELOPMENT

 c.
 The lift machine room shall be separate and no other machinery shall be installed there in.

 d.
-Walls of lift enclosures and lift lobby shall have fire rating of 2 hour; (Refer Section 11.7.1 of Chapter 11); lifts shall have a vent at the top of area not less than 0.2 sq.m
+Walls of lift enclosures and lift lobby shall have fire rating of 2 hour; as specified in Chapter 11; lifts shall have a vent at the top of area not less than 0.2 Sq.m

 e.
 Lift car door shall have a fire resistance rating of 1 hour.

 f.
-Lift lobby doors in lift enclosures shall have fire resistance as per Section 11.7.1 of Chapter 11.
+Lift lobby doors in lift enclosures shall have fire resistance as specified in Chapter 11.

 g.
 Collapsible gates shall not be permitted for lifts and shall have solid doors with fire resistance of at least 1 hour.